 • before restarting Blincyto after your infusion has been stopped for at least 4 hours

-Tell your doctor right away if you experience any symptoms of CRS while using Blincyto.
+Tell your doctor right away if you experience any symptoms of CRS while receiving Blincyto.
 If you have CRS, your doctor will stop your Blincyto infusion.
 Then they’ll prescribe a corticosteroid to help lessen the activity of your immune system.
-After your CRS is treated, your doctor may start your Blincyto again.
+After your CRS is treated, your doctor may start your Blincyto treatment again.
 Or they may switch you to a different treatment other than Blincyto.

 * “Cycle” refers to receiving an infusion for a period of time followed by a short break in treatment.
 This allows the body to rest before starting the next cycle.
 For more information about Blincyto infusion cycles, see the “Blincyto dosage” section below.